Ph.D. Physics, University of Chicago, June 1991.

 Harper Fellowship from University of Chicago, 1990.

-Prof. Robicheaux is an atomic theorist mainly focusing on time dependent atomic phenomena, highly excited (Rydberg) atoms, electron scattering, strong fields, and ultracold plasmas.
-He is a member of the ALPHA collaboration which was the first group to trap the antimatter version of the hydrogen atom and was the first group to perform experiments on anti-hydrogen.
-The research has a strong computational component so that the majority of results contain comparisons with past and predictions of future experimental results.
+Prof. Robicheaux is an atomic theorist mainly focusing on coherence and decoherence in quantum systems, application of basic atomic processes to quantum simulators and quantum computer platforms, many body processes when photons interact with many atoms, highly excited (Rydberg) atoms, strong fields, and ultracold plasmas.
+He is a member of the ALPHA collaboration which was the first group to trap the antimatter version of the hydrogen atom and is the only group to perform experiments on anti-hydrogen.
+Research in the Robicheaux group has a strong computational component so that the majority of results contain comparisons with past and predictions of future experimental results.

 Ten Recent Publications: